miikaah/musa/README.md

 ### V4

+- feat: Improve colors for blue slider track and red border on playlist
 - fix: Prevent popping when changing FIR eq
 - feat: search for songs by artist name
 - feat: in year search take only a random subset of album songs